George Parker (second left from back) had a career that fizzled out early despite a great start to his career © Getty Images

 Born May 27, 1899, George Parker had one of the shortest domestic careers among Test cricketers.
 Abhishek Mukherjee looks at the South African with one of the most intriguing First-Class careers.

 Born in Cape Town, Parker moved to England to try his luck in League Cricket.
-Herbie Taylor’s team had a dismal start on their English tour of 1924, winning only the Varsity match at Fenner’s Ground of the ten he played.
+Herbie Taylor’s team had a dismal start on their English tour of 1924, winning only the Varsity match at Fenner’s of the 10 he played.
 The only bowler to have some success was Sid Pegler, who was not even a part of the original squad.

 The Oxford match had ended on June 13.
 The next day Parker was given his Test cap at Edgbaston.